gewuek/vitis_ai_custom_platform_flow/README.md

 ![vitis_include_settings.png](/pic_for_readme/vitis_include_settings.png)<br /><br />
 ***These steps are used to make sure your application can call libs in rootfs directly on Vitis appilcation build***
 20. The Vitis AI library and DNNDK are not included in PetaLinux SDK rootfs, now let's install them into the rootfs directory:<br />
 ***Note:*** We should follow the section ***Setting Up the Host For Edge*** of [Vitis AI library readme file](https://github.com/Xilinx/Vitis-AI/blob/master/Vitis-AI-Library/README.md) to install the Vitis AI library and section ***Setup cross-compiler for Vitis AI DNNDK and make samples*** of [DNNDK readme file](https://github.com/Xilinx/Vitis-AI/blob/master/mpsoc/README.md) to install the DNNDK.
 Most of the time I would suggest you to use a release tag when visting Github resource, but there are some critical modifications after v1.1 release.
 So I would just suggest you to refer to ***master*** branch this time.
-If you feel difficult to following the official guide there you can refer to the following ones. ***Please just skip these steps if you already install the libs refering to the readme files***:<br />
+If you feel difficult to following the official guide there you can refer to the following ones. ***Please just skip these steps if you already install the libs referring to the readme files***:<br />
     a) Set the PetaLinux SDK environment by running command: ```. <full_pathname_to_zcu102_dpu_pkg>/pfm/environment-setup-aarch64-xilinx-linux```<br />
     b) Download the [vitis_ai_2019.2-r1.1.0.tar.gz](https://www.xilinx.com/bin/public/openDownload?filename=vitis_ai_2019.2-r1.1.0.tar.gz) to a particular directory(here we take ***~/Downloads*** as example) and install it to the roofs folder:<br />
     ```